Froth on the Daydream: Plot

 In a surreal world where animals and inanimate objects reflect the emotions of humans, Colin is a wealthy young man with a resourceful and stylish valet, Nicholas, and a loyal best friend, Chick.
 Despite his significant fortune and luxurious lifestyle, Colin is desperate for a lover, even going so far as secretly pining for Chick's girlfriend, Alyssum.
 Consequently, this overpowering desire compels Colin to instantly fall in love with Chloe, whom he meets at a friend's party.
 After a whirlwind romance, Colin weds Chloe in a grand ceremony.
 Generously, Colin bequeaths a quarter of his fortune to Chick and Alyssum so they too may marry despite the former's reluctance to do so.

 During the honeymoon, Chloe falls ill with a mysterious disease that primarily consists of coughing and chest pain, and she and Colin are forced to end their trip early.
 Upon returning home, Chloe begins to feel better.
 However, her recovery is short-lived, and she faints during a shopping trip and her coughing fits return.
-She is eventually diagnosed with a water lily in the lung, a painful and rare condition that can only be treated by surrounding her with flowers.
+She is eventually diagnosed with a water lily in the lung, a painful and rare condition that can be treated only by surrounding her with flowers.
 The expense of the treatment is large and Colin soon exhausts his funds, compelling him to undertake low-paying jobs in an effort to accumulate more money for Chloe's remedy.
 As Chloe's disease progresses, the apartments of Colin, Chick, and Nicholas all begin to decay, and Nicholas suddenly ages years in a single week.

-Meanwhile, Chick's obsession with a philosopher Jean-Pulse Heartre causes him to spend all his money, effort and attention on collecting Heartre's literature.
+Meanwhile, Chick's obsession with a philosopher Jean-Paul Heartre causes him to spend all his money, effort and attention on collecting Heartre's literature.
 Alyssum, who is resentful of Chick's neglect of her in favor of his burgeoning collection, attempts to save him financially and renew his interest in her by persuading Heartre to stop publishing books, whom she kills when he refuses.
 She then seeks revenge upon the booksellers carrying Heartre's works by murdering them and burning down their stores.
 Concurrently, Chick receives a surprise visit from the police for tax evasion and contraband tobacco smuggling.
 His refusal to turn over his Heartre books as payment for his crimes leads to his death from a gunshot fired by one of the policemen at the scene.

 Ultimately, Colin struggles to provide flowers for Chloe to no avail, and his grief at her death is so strong that his pet mouse commits suicide to escape the gloom.